Door-in-the-face technique

 The door-in-the-face technique is a compliance method commonly studied in social psychology.
 The persuader attempts to convince the respondent to comply by making a large request that the respondent will most likely turn down, much like a metaphorical slamming of a door in the persuader's face.
 The respondent is then more likely to agree to a second, more reasonable request, than if that same request is made in isolation.
 The DITF technique can be contrasted with the foot-in-the-door (FITD) technique, in which a persuader begins with a small request and gradually increases the demands of each request.
 Both the FITD and DITF techniques increase the likelihood a respondent will agree to the second request.
+The door-in-the-face technique was tested in a 1975 study conducted by Robert Cialdini.

 Classic experiment

 In a classic experiment investigating the effectiveness of the DITF technique, researchers separated participants into three groups.
 In group 1, experimenters asked participants to volunteer to counsel juvenile delinquents for two hours a week for two years (large request).
 After their refusal, the group was asked to chaperone juvenile delinquents on a one-day trip to the zoo (small request).
 Group 2 was given only the small request.
 In group 3, the experimenter described the large request but asked the participants to perform the small request.
 50% of the participants in group 1 agreed to the small request, compared to 17% in group 2 and 25% in group 3.
 Because compliance for the small request was significantly larger for group 1 than group 2, the DITF technique was successful.
 Compliance for the small request was also significantly larger for group 1 than group 3, which demonstrates that mere exposure to the more extreme task does not affect compliance as significantly.

 A 2020 study published in the Journal of Personality and Social Psychology replicated the findings of Cialdini's original 1975 experiment.